dorgelesw/-behavior-driven-develop/README.md

 4. Infrastructure Layer

 This layer acts as a supporting library for all the other layers.
 It provides communication between layers, implements persistence for business objects, contains supporting libraries for the user interface layer, etc.

+## 1.3 Development Patterns
+* Object-oriented programing: It is programming pattern preceded by analysis, design and modeling.
+All base on object-oriented paradigm.
+* Aspect-oriented programming: It is modulary programming pattern which add additional behavior to existing code without modifying the code itself.
+* Test Driven Development: Software development process relying on business requirements being converted to test cases before development.
+It promotes software development by repeatedly testing the software against all test cases.
+* [Behavior Driven Development](https://en.wikipedia.org/wiki/Behavior-driven_development): It emerged from TDD and combines the general techniques and principles of OOP and DDD.
+The particularity for BDD is that business requirements are translated into functional/feature testing case as human-readable text by non-technical team members (QA/Test, Bunsiness Analysis, PO, Domain Experts).

+# 2.Behavior Driven Development